 Students may add this Concentration to their Bachelor of Mechanical Engineering Major starting as early as the end of their sophomore year.
-To qualify for a Concentration in Aerospace Engineering, Mechanical Engineering students must complete all requirements for the Bachelor of Mechanical Engineering degree.
+To qualify for a Concentration in Aerospace Engineering, Mechanical Engineering students must complete all requirements for the Bachelor of Muchanical Engineering degree.
 In addition, the student is required to complete at least 12 credits in accord with the following requirements.
-(Note that all of these courses may also be used to satisfy technical elective requirements for the BME degree.)
+(Note that all of these courses may also be used to satisfy technical elective requirements for the BML degree) the BME degree.)

-Required Course All students m All students must take the following course: Aerodynamics.
-3 urses in Aerospace Engineering ollowing three-credit courses must also be taken: MEEG 411 Structural Mechanics for Mechanical and Aerospace Engineering and a second second as a 3 MEEG 423 Vibrations 3 MEEG 441 Combustion MEEG 481 Computer Solution of Engineering Problems MEEG 624 Control of Dynamic Systems 3 CIEG 401 Introduction to the Finite Element Method Independent study, Senior Research and additional courses for satisfying this requirement can be approved by the Department.
+Required Course All students must take the following course: MEEG 432

+Advanced courses in Aerospace Engineering Three of the following three-credit courses must also be taken:

+MEEG 411 Structural Mechanics for Mechanical and Aerospace Engineering MEEG 423 Vibrations MEEG 441 Combustion MEEG 481 Computer Solution of Engineering Problems MEEG 624 Control of Dynamic Systems CIEG 401 Introduction to the Finite Element Method Independent study, Senior Research and additional Independent study, Senior Research and additional courses for satisfying this requirement can be approved by the Departme nt.